 WorldTAP offers expertise, training and capacity building programs in the following areas: Agricultural Biotechnology, Intellectual Property Rights and Technology Transfer, Environmental Biosafety, Food Safety, Food Processing, Packaging and Value Addition, Animal Agriculture, Science and Technology Communication, Water Management and Agroecology, Integrated Pest Management and Sustainable Agriculture.

-The dates for 2015's international training programs are now available.
-Find more information on these programs here.Read More
+The dates for the 2017 international training programs are now available.
+Find more information on these programs please click here.Read More